osPlanning/omx-java/README.md

 # Maven

 A maven release is hosted by the [Professorship for Modeling Spatial Mobility](https://www.bgu.tum.de/en/msm/start-page/) at TU Munich.
-You can access it by defining the following repository iny our .pom:
+You can access it by defining the following repository in your .pom:
 ```
 <repositories>
   <repository>